 Depending on your point of view, the unveiling of a new corporate identity for British Airways in 1997 was one of the biggest rebranding failures of all time.

 Or it was one of the unfairly maligned and misunderstood marketing campaigns that was way ahead of its time.

-The aim of the rebranding by the design agency Newell & Sorrell was to not simply present a new livery for BA, but an entirely new BA as an airline of the world with a much softer, warmer, image.
+The aim of the rebranding by the design agency Newell & Sorrell was to not simply present a new livery, but an entirely new BA as an airline of the world with a much softer, warmer, image.

 The “World Images” were designed by artists from around the world which would appear not only on aircraft tailfins, but also all company vehicles and stationery.
 This was a reflection of the fact that three of every five BA customers were based outside the UK.

 15 designs were unveiled initially, with the aim of adding 12 each year until the millennium.

 The unveiling of the new livery on 10 June 1997 was, it has to be said, an act of 1990s excess.

 BA, with the assistance of the BBC, held an outside broadcast from 25 locations around the world with the unveiling of aircraft by BA and its franchises and subsidiaries at locations such as Heathrow, Munich, Seattle and Victoria Falls.
 This was also supported by events such as fireworks at Sydney Harbour.

 The unveiling of the new corporate identity was also supported by a new TV advertising campaign “The world is closer than you think.”

 What happened next is well documented.